Postal address: 11th Floor, City Quays 3, 92 Donegall Quay, Belfast BT1 3FE

 It is important that the data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 WHAT INFORMATION IS NOT COLLECTED?

-We do not intentionally collect sensitive personal data or special category data (including details about your race or ethnicity, religious or philosophical beliefs, medical information, sex life, sexual orientation, political opinions, trade union membership, genetic and biometric data, social security numbers).
+We do not intentionally collect sensitive personal data or special category data, including details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, genetic data or social security numbers.
 Nor do we collect any information about criminal convictions and offences.

 HOW IS INFORMATION USED?

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: